 - Distribution Channels: Where this content will be published — e.g. blog, resource articles, offsite.

 - Promotion: The promotion and/or social media channels that will be leveraged for this specific content piece.

 - Metadata Tags: The meta title, description, and/or keywords for this piece of content.

 - Metrics: The specific metrics — e.g. links, traffic, conversions — the client will try to target and track with the content piece.

-Now that you’ve got a start on a road map for 2013, learn more about content marketing and strategy to drive your content smartly and effectively.
+Now that you’ve got a start on a road map for your strategy, learn more about content marketing and strategy to drive your content smartly and effectively.